JamesKm08/mindful/README.md

 - Implement Jisti meeting for better anonymity in meetings
 - Add a reward system for consistent meeting attendance
 - Implement comments in posts
-- Create a decentralized identity system for user profiles
+- Create wellness programs like breathing exercises, meditation and yoga

 ## License